GUITARHABITS

 I noticed that a lot of beginner guitar players appreciate the easy step by step approach of learning new chords.
 That’s why I decided to chop things up a bit into a series of easy to follow chord posts, so you don’t get overwhelmed by the infinite amount of chords that are spread around the internet.

 In one of the previous post I showed you The 8 Most Important Open Chords For Beginners.
 Today I show you “The Second 8 Most Important Chords For Beginners”.
-This way you can expand your chord vocabulary in the appropriate order that works best for learning new beginner songs and developing the skills to more advanced chords.
+This way you can expand your chord vocabulary in the appropriate order that works best for learning new beginner songs and expanding your beginner path.

 In Part I we learned the C, A, G, E, D, Dm, Am and Em chords.
 Today we learn the A7, B7, C7, D7, E7 and G7 chords.
 We call these dominant 7th chords (dom7).
 They are often used in pop music and essential chords in blues music.
 Also the F chord and Bm chord are a great follow up and common chords in every style of music.